ziapeltagames/six-winters/docs/brainstorming/ADVANTAGES.md

 This list details a variety of common sorts of advantages that are mechanically supported in _Six Winters_.

 These advantages are *roughly* in order of how good they are.
 Gaining Fortune is a very common benefit.
-Fortune fuels other abilities, and there isn't an easy way to get it.
+Fortune fuels other abilities, and is one of the core economies of the game.

 Advantages that are more transient, such as bonuses to a certain kind of test, are naturally not as useful as permanent changes, such as improving a character's skill.
-The most powerful sorts of advantages, such as lowering apotheosis, should be rare, since that's the main timer that helps push the game forward.
+The most powerful sorts of advantages, such as lowering apotheosis or removing discord, should be rare, since that's the main timer that helps push the game forward.

 * Fortune Dice
 * Extra Test Dice